 Create ClearView Databases – is an option to create a point database used for viewing the project using the ClearView setting—see ClearView Mode.
 Note: Creating this additional database can potentially increase processing time for certain scans upwards of two- or three-fold.

-EdgeWise will automatically extract Walls and Levels in this automated process.
+EdgeWise will automatically extract walls and levels in this automated process.
 In addition, support is available for this process for the Structured, Unstructured and Database workflows, and supports all available file types.
 Check Automatically Extract Wall Model and EdgeWise will automatically create a wall model during process scans.
-If you do not with to extract walls, simply un-check the box.
+If you do not wish to extract walls, simply un-check the box.